WeTechHK/Universal-BCOS-DOC/source/index.md

 ---
 # Universal BCOS

-Universal BCOS (UBCOS) is a next-generation blockchain infrastructure tailored for the Web3 economy.
+Universal BCOS (UBCOS) is a next-generation blockchain tailored for the Web3 economy.
 Built to financial-grade standards, UBCOS features a highly open network with robust Web3 capabilities and seamless user experience, all of which are engineered for laying a solid foundation for the development of Hong Kong’s Web3 ecosystem.

 ## Key advantages